postsharp/postsharp-emails/130-creating-aspects-inheritable.md

-# Using Metalama: Inheritance (via [Inheritable])

-We've previously discussed inheriting aspects via an interface.
-Another way to 'inherit' aspects is by adding the `[Inheritable]` aspect to them.
-For instance, if we add an aspect decorated with the inheritable aspect to a base class, the classes derived from that base class would inherit that aspect.
+# Automatically adding aspects to derived types: aspect inheritance

-We've examined how Metalama can simplify the implementation of INotifyPropertyChanged, compared to relying solely on the help provided by IntelliSense.
+In the previous email, we've examined how Metalama can simplify the implementation of `INotifyPropertyChanged`, compared to relying solely on the help provided by IntelliSense.
 To achieve this, a specific Metalama aspect was created.
 You might have missed it when we first discussed it, but this aspect was decorated with the `[Inheritable]` aspect.

 ```c#
   [Inheritable]